Updated on May 5, 2020

 - Minimum number of validators

 IBFT 2.0 has immediate finality.
-When using IBFT 2.0 there are no forks and all valid blocks are included in the main chain.
+When using IBFT 2.0 there are no forks and all valid blocks get included in the main chain.

 Clique does not have immediate finality.
 Implementations using Clique must be aware of forks and chain reorganizations occurring.